-2023 Jeep Prices: MSRP, Invoice Price, Dealer Cost, and Holdback
+2025 Jeep Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

-Jeep Pricing: Finding a decent discount on a new Jeep in 2023 is challenging.
+Jeep Pricing: Finding a decent discount on a new Jeep in 2025 can be challenging.
 Many car buyers are paying more than the suggested retail price.
-You can still find a great deal by using an online shopping service and comparing prices on a new Jeep.
+However, you can still find a great deal by getting free online price quotes and comparing prices.

-What is Jeep Invoice Price and MSRP?
+What is the Jeep Invoice Price and MSRP?

-The jeep invoice price is fundamentally what the dealer paid for a vehicle from the manufacturer.
+The Jeep invoice price is fundamentally what the dealer paid for a vehicle from the manufacturer.
 But there’s more to it than that.

 How to Find the Jeep Invoice Price